towersvault/shinpokered/README.md

 - Slot machine no longer copies too much tile data
 - Fixed wrong amount of stars loaded in Gamefreak logo
 - Added protection against oak's lab music cutting a channel off
+- Holding B in zero delay text mode will not revert the text to FAST speed
+- Major cleanup of options constants
+- Decoupled the harder difficulty to its own option bit
+  - Pressing RIGHT while the cursor is in the BATTLE STYLE box will toggle the feature on/off
+  - Contrasting this, pressing LEFT will let you select a battle style without toggling difficulty

 #Bugfixes